Aveygo/KindleDashboard/README.md

 ### Building
 0. ```git clone``` this repo.
-1. Install rust/cargo & [Cross](https://github.com/cross-rs/cross) and build the project with: ```RUSTFLAGS="-C target-feature=+crt-static" cross build --target arm-unknown-linux-musleabi --release```.
+1. Install rust/cargo & [Cross](https://github.com/cross-rs/cross) and build the project with: ```RUSTFLAGS="-C target-feature=+crt-static -C opt-level=s -C strip=symbols" cross build --target arm-unknown-linux-musleabi --release```.
 This is the only reliable way of building for the kindle.

 ### Config
 We have three things we needs to configure for all the information in the dashboard to be fetched.
 This information is stored in a folder named ```sensitive/```, which you should find at the root of the repo you just cloned, and is where the following will be stored in the kindle.